-All 19 Media Teaching Lab workshops can be found on the Winter Quarter 2016 workshop calendar.
+All Media Teaching Lab workshops can be found on the Spring Quarter 2016 workshop calendar.
 Check them out today!

-The Educational Technology Services (ETS) group (formerly Academic Computing & Media Services) congratulates Professor James Cooke of Neurobiology on winning the Fall 2015 Faculty Survey drawing for an iPad Mini with Retina display.
-Professor Cooke was randomly selected as the winner from 139 survey respondents.
+The Educational Technology Services (ETS, formerly Academic Computing & Media Services) congratulates Professor Harvey Goldman of Sociology on winning the Winter 2016 Faculty Survey drawing for an iPad Mini 4.
+Professor Goldman was randomly selected from 117 survey respondents.